Jan. 23, 2023

 Hartz and colleagues noticed improvement in only 2 of 7 medically treated pronator teres syndrome cases and one got worse.
 Another group reported earlier better success after 1 to 2 months of conservative management in 5 out of 7 electrodiagnostically confirmed demyelinating pronator teres syndrome cases (14).
 Measures include forearm resting and elbow splint, job and hobby modification, topical injection of local anesthetic or steroid, and subsequent physical therapy.
 Conservative treatment is more successful for idiopathic anterior interosseous syndrome with an 80% or higher recovery rate (15; 13).
 Depending on severity, surgery is also contemplated after 3 to 6 months for persistent nonprogressive symptoms (02).
 Progressive symptoms refractory to medical management or neurophysiologic evidence of severe axonal loss dictate earlier surgical exploration exposing the various forearm entrapment sites from the flexor digitorum sublimis to the ligament of Struthers.
 When gross operative findings are mild, intraoperative segmental median nerve stimulation is useful as an adjunct to confirm the site of abnormality (16).
 Most surgically treated patients in the Mayo clinic series had either complete or good relief from pronator teres syndrome (07).
 Failures were felt to be due to misdiagnosis or inadequate release.
 Improvement is predictable in patients with operatively demonstrable nerve compression.
 If recovery from severe nerve entrapment is unsatisfactory at 18 to 24 months, tendon transfer needs to be considered to restore thumb and index pincer function.

 The management of idiopathic anterior interosseous neuropathy is mainly conservative.
-In a retrospective analysis of 14 patients, 8 who were treated conservatively exhibited spontaneous recovery at 3 to 12 months after onset (26).
-In 6 patients who did not show any improvement at 3 months, the nerve was explored and released from compressing structures.
-At follow up ranging 2 to 9 years after onset, only 1 patient had poor postoperative outcome necessitating tendon transfer.
+In a retrospective analysis of 14 patients, eight who were treated conservatively exhibited spontaneous recovery at 3 to 12 months after onset (27).
+In six patients who did not show any improvement at 3 months, the nerve was explored and released from compressing structures.
+At follow up ranging 2 to 9 years after onset, only one patient had poor postoperative outcome necessitating tendon transfer.